ankqus/ankqus.github.io/about.md

 permalink: /about/
 ---

-###### I'm Ankush.
-I am a core developer and I do security stuffs.
-I consider this blog space to share all my interesting findings that I am encountered so far.
-I am also a student of martial arts.
+###### My name is Ankush.
+I'm a core developer who specializes in security.
+I intend to use this blog space to share all of the interesting findings I've made so far.
+I am also a martial arts student.